do-not-track-me/isothiazoline-allergy/README.md

 Just the exact name of the product should be enough for me to search for it online (i got a pretty good routine on this now)

-(things like hand soap don't matter, i can bring my own)
+(things like hand soap don't matter, i will bring my own anyway)

 (i've also ran into some reports about recently painted walls being a possible issue too, but not sure how likely that is.)